Laura E. Thomas, Ph.D.

 Email: laura.e.thomas@ndsu.edu

 My research investigates the ways in which actions influence perception and cognition.
-The actions we perform--and our potential to interact with the environment--shape our thought processes, reflecting perception and cognition's sensitivity to behavioral contexts.
-I incorporate approaches from vision science and grounded cognition to study the ways in which action, action affordances, and social interactions affect perception and key components of cognition such as problem solving, memory, and attention.
+The actions we perform—and our potential to interact with the environment—shape our thought processes, reflecting perception and cognition's sensitivity to behavioral contexts.
+I incorporate approaches from vision science and grounded cognition to study the ways in which action and affordances affect perception and key components of cognition such as problem solving, memory, and attention.
 By examining when and why actions influence processing, my goal is to enhance our understanding of the mechanisms and representations that tie perception, cognition, and action together.

-Current work in the Action and Cognition Lab is funded by grants from the National Science Foundation and the National Institutes of Health.
+Work in the Action and Cognition Lab has been funded by grants from the National Science Foundation, National Institutes of Health, Google, and the NDSU Center for Immunization Research and Education.

 Ph.D., 2008, Psychology, University of Illinois at Urbana-Champaign